How does VAT work?

 → The advance VAT return corresponds to the prepayment of VAT.
 This way, you don't have to make a single large tax payment at the end of the year.

-Writing invoices correctly
+Writing Invoices correctly

 Your invoice must contain certain mandatory information to be legally valid and to allow the recipient to deduct input tax if applicable.